Franklin, NC · Carolina SmokieseXp Realty · NC License

 • Acreage: 750 acres

-• Elevation: ~3,500 ft (Lake Glenville is at 3,494 ft full pool, the highest large reservoir east of the Mississippi)
+• Elevation: ~3,500 ft (Lake Glenville is at 3,494 ft full pool, one of the highest large reservoirs in the eastern US)

 • Distance from Cashiers: 6 miles